 Wayhome (www.wayhome.co.uk) offers a unique part-own part-rent model of home ownership, requiring as little as 5% deposit with customers paying a market rent on the portion of the home that Wayhome owns, with the ability to increase the equity in the property as their financial circumstances allow.
-It launched to the public in September 2021, following closure of the initial phase of a £500 million pension fund investment.
+It launched to the public in September 2021, following closure of the initial phase of a £500 million pension fund investment and has crossed the milestone of completing the purchase of its first 100 homes.

-Wayhome opens up owner-occupied residential property as an asset class for pension funds, who will earn inflation-linked rent on the portion not owned by the occupier.
+Wayhome opens up owner-occupied residential property as an asset class for pension funds, who earn inflation-linked rent on the portion not owned by the occupier.